A reporter’s rant: When we’re the story, you know it’s not good news

 The pleiades star cluster is a lovely binocular object. this photo - taken on feb.
 4, 2019 - includes the comet 46p/wirtanen, which shows up as a green spot at bottom centre. - john mcphee

-If you have binoculars already, give them a try on the moon and bright star clusters like the Pleiades.
-The moon in particular offers a wealth of detail for binocular users.
-Try observing when the moon is at first quarter or last quarter phases, when craters are highlighted by the shadow of the terminator, the line that separates the sunlit part of the lunar surface and the darker portion.
+If you have binoculars already, give them a try on the Moon and bright star clusters like the Pleiades.
+The Moon in particular offers a wealth of detail for binocular users.
+Try observing when the Moon is at first quarter or last quarter phases, when craters are highlighted by the shadow of the terminator, the line that separates the sunlit part of the lunar surface and the darker portion.

-You can see a lot during the full moon as well.
+You can see a lot during the full Moon as well.
 Craters such as Tycho and Copernicus have ray systems that are spectacular in binoculars.
 The rays result from the spray of molten material ejected from the meteor impacts that created the craters.

 run away from the monsters